Light $Z'$ Signatures at the LHC: Results

 \subsubsection{$Z'$ Pair Production via SM-like Higgs Mediation}

-As $ m_{Z'} \ll m_{h_{1,_2}}/2 $, our light $Z'$ boson can be pair produced via both Higgs bosons $h_1$ and $h_2$.
+{As $ m_{Z'} \ll m_{h_{1,2}}/2 $, our light $Z'$ boson can be pair produced via both Higgs bosons $h_1$ and $h_2$.
 Let us start with SM-like Higgs mediation.
-In Fig.\ref{fig:h2toZp4lBRbounded}, we present the cross section of the ensuing four-lepton final state at $ \sqrt{s}= 14 $ TeV for the solutions satisfy all experimental bounds considered so far, with the additional requirement BR$(h_2\to Z'Z'\to 4l)<5\times10^{-6}$, following ATLAS \cite{ATLAS:2021ldb} and CMS \cite{CMS:2021pcy} results.
-The color bar shows the mass of the $h_1$.
-As can be seen, the rates for $\sigma (pp \to h_2 \to Z' Z' \to 4l)$ can be rather large, up to $ \approx 0.1 $ fb, over a wide range of $m_{h_1}$, including very small values of the latter, which in turn call for studying $h_1$ mediation, our next section.
+In Fig. \ref{fig:h2toZp4lBRbounded}, we present the cross section of the ensuing four-lepton final state at $ \sqrt{s}= 14 $ TeV for the solutions satisfy all experimental bounds considered so far, with the additional requirement BR$(h_2\to Z'Z'\to 4l)<5\times10^{-6}$, following ATLAS \cite{ATLAS:2021ldb} and CMS \cite{CMS:2021pcy} results.
+The color bar shows the mass of the $Z'$ while the dashed line shows the SM cross section for $ pp \to 4l $ , $ \sigma_{\rm SM} \approx 0.5 $ fb, for the mass region $ 120$ GeV $ \leq m_{4l} \leq 130 $ GeV.
+As can be seen, the rates for $\sigma (pp \to h_2 \to Z' Z' \to 4l)$ can be rather large, up to $ \approx 0.1 $ fb, over a wide range of $m_{h_1}$, including very small values of the latter, which in turn call for studying $h_1$ mediation, in our next section.
+Considering the solutions with 0.1 fb cross sections without any cuts, in order to get an excess with $ 3\sigma $ significance ($ S/ \sqrt{B} $) in the mass region $m_{4l} \approx 125$ GeV in Run 3, it is needed to gather data corresponding integrated luminosity of 500 fb$^{-1}$, at least.}